-This is an in-depth review of the new Nikon NIKKOR Z 24-70mm f/4 S that was released together with the 35mm f/1.8 S and 50mm f/1.8 S as the first Z-series Nikon lenses.
-To see exactly how the lens measures up, we tested four different samples of the 24-70mm f/4 for our comprehensive review below.
+The Nikon NIKKOR Z 24-70mm f/4 S was released together with the 35mm f/1.8 S and 50mm f/1.8 S as one of the first Z-series Nikon lenses.
+To see exactly how the lens measures up, we tested four different samples of the 24-70mm f/4.
 After all, this is one of the most important lenses Nikon has announced in recent years.

 So, how does the 24-70mm f/4 S hold up?
 Does it take advantage of the Nikon Z7’s 45-megapixel resolution, or fall short?
-This review covers everything you need to know.
+Let’s take a look.

 1. Nikon Z 24-70mm f/4 S Specifications